CONSTITUTION AND BYLAWS THE NORTHWEST HARRIS COUNTY

 ARTICLE IX ‐ PARLIAMENTARY AUTHORITY

 The herein Constitution and Bylaws shall govern this Club.
 The Club’s Bylaws shall be consistent with the practices of the Federation.
 Any rules not directly covered in these Bylaws shall be governed by the current edition of Robert’s Rules of Order, Newly Revised.

 ARTICLE X ‐ AMENDMENTS

 Bylaws and Guidelines of this Club may be amended at any regular meeting by a two‐ thirds vote of the active members present and voting, provided that a quorum is present.
-Written notice of the proposed changes must have been filed with the Secretary and read at the previous meeting or published in the newsletter prior to the regular meeting at which they are proposed.
+Written notice of the proposed changes must have been filed with the Secretary and read at the previous meeting or published in the newsletter, either electronic or printed, prior to the regular meeting at which they are proposed.
 Bylaws may also be amended by the unanimous vote of the body without the formality of previous notice, provided that a quorum is present.

 ARTICLE XI ‐ RESTRICTION CLAUSE